luks91/Casy/README.md

 - [GET] Pull Request Details for given IDs

 Before we even attempt to synchronize users and details endpoints, we have to acquire the pull requests first.
 Once we retrieve a list of data from the server, we can extract the needed IDs and query the server for additional data.
 What's important here is that the following conditions take place:
-- Users and Pull Requests Details endpoints are always synchronized after Pull Requests
+- Users and Pull Requests Details endpoints are always synchronized after Pull Requests.
 - Each time we synchronize Pull Requests, we should query the other endpoints as the data may have changed (e.g. new user had been assigned to a pull request).
 - Once pull requests data is retrieved, the order in which we synchronize Users and Pull Request Details does not matter.
 In fact these can be synchronized in parallel.